-The message here is to always budget pre-tax for both revenues and expenses.
+The message here is to always budget pre-tax for expenses and post-tax for revenues.
 This is not because the government is necessarily giving the tax back to the EUS, but because we must track tax separately in a tax account, since we need to remit money to the government if we collected more sales tax than we spent.
 So in effect we are subsidizing all our groups for the sake of making accounting easier.